 I’ll probably be in some company working as a sales rep or marketer lol.
 I did a lot of that while I was in school and I was really good at it!

 How have you been able to maintain your body?
-Skin care routine?
-Workout routine?
-Let us in.
+Let us in on your skin care and workout routine?

 Haha!
 I’m naturally petite!
 I’ve been a smallie all my life.
 I was an athlete when I was younger.
 I used to run track in high school so I’ve always been physically fit.
 But the amount of carbs we eat in this country eh!
 You have to workout so I try to find time to squeeze in the gym.
 Get a gym buddy or a trainer so on days you don’t feel like it, you’ll have someone to push you.
 I have this fear on gaining weight and looking like a ball because I’m so tiny lol that’s what gingers me.
 Skincare wise, I drink a lot of water!
 I try to avoid sugary drinks as much as possible.
 Trust me it’s a lifestyle change that makes a lot of difference.
 I also use sunscreen especially on my face.
 Find products that work for you and stick to it.